deplicator/HousingTour/README.md

 ### As a Guide
-It should be noted you'll have to join your own tour and set yourself as the Tour Guide.
+**You have to join your own tour and set yourself as the Tour Guide.**

 As a Tour Guide the right click menu option "Tour Home" will change to "Send Tour Here".
 This will take you, and everyone with you set as their tour guide, to that player's home.
 Players not in